 Born in New York City in 1943, Rosenthal graduated in art history and philosophy at Harvard before moving to Paris.
 There, he opened a needlepoint shop, where his experiments with unusual colours of yarn attracted the custom of designers for Hermès and Valentino.
 After working with Bulgari in New York, he returned to Paris, opening his own jewellery store with his partner, Pierre Jeannet, in 1977.

 JAR, as he is generally known, is celebrated for his creativity and his craftsmanship.
 He pairs unusual gemstones with non-traditional materials and has a daring way with colour and proportion.
 The quality of his work recalls the jewellery of the 18th and 19th centuries.
 In 2013, he was the first living ‘artist of gems’ to be honoured with a retrospective at the New York Metropolitan Museum of Art.

-JAR only produces some 70 pieces a year.
-His ability to create jewels of unusual dynamism and architectural depth has made him a favourite with style icons, tastemakers and collectors the world over.
+Producing only 70-80 pieces a year, his ability to create jewels of unusual dynamism and architectural depth has made him a favourite with style icons, tastemakers and collectors the world over.

 The ‘Pansy’ earrings